KomodoPlatform/developer-docs/docs/nSPV/README.md

 ## Different ways to interact with the nspv client once it is launched

+The port in each of these examples is the port through which the nspv client accepts the RPC commands.
+For KMD, it is `7771`.
+For a Smart Chain in the coins file, it is the `rpcport` specified.
+This behaviour can be bypassed by setting the [-p](#p) command line parameter

+### Regular `curl` command with named parameters

+When using this format, each parameter is supplied by matching it with its name as shown in the example below.

 ```bash
 curl --url "http://127.0.0.1:$port" --data "{\"userpass\":\"$userpass\",\"method\":\"spentinfo\",\"vout\":1,\"txid\":\"e07709088fa2690fdc71b43b5d7760689e42ca90f7dfb74b18bf47a1ad94c855\"}"
 ```

+### `curl` command with json2.0 interface

+When using this format, the parameters listed in the `"params"` key should be in the order specified by the docs.
+Strings should always be between quotation marks `""`

 ```bash
 curl --data-binary '{"jsonrpc": "2.0", "id":"curltest", "method": "spentinfo", "params": ["e07709088fa2690fdc71b43b5d7760689e42ca90f7dfb74b18bf47a1ad94c855",1 ] }' -H 'content-type: text/plain;' http://127.0.0.1:$port/
 ```

+### Accessing localhost through a browser

+To access the client through a browser, access the url `http://127.0.0.1:<port>/api/` with the parameters and their names as shown in the example below.

 ```
 http://127.0.0.1:<port>/api/method/spentinfo/vout/1/txid/e07709088fa2690fdc71b43b5d7760689e42ca90f7dfb74b18bf47a1ad94c855